Damianoo-ai/oil-price-alert/README.md

 # 📈 Oil Price Alert System

-This project monitors crude oil prices and sends an SMS alert when the price changes by more than a defined threshold (e.g. ±5%).
+This project monitors crude oil prices and sends SMS alerts when significant price movements occur.

-When triggered, it:
+When a threshold is reached, it:
-- fetches recent news about oil markets
+- retrieves recent financial news related to oil markets
-- filters relevant articles
+- filters the most relevant articles
-- sends SMS notifications using Twilio
+- sends SMS notifications via Twilio

 ---

 ## ⚙️ Requirements

+The project uses external APIs.
 You need API keys for:

 - NewsAPI
 - Twilio

-Yahoo Finance data is retrieved using `yfinance` (no API key required).
+Price data is retrieved using `yfinance` (no API key required).

 ---

 ## 🔐 Environment variables

 Create a `.env` file based on `.env.example`:
 NEWS_API_KEY=
 BITLY_TOKEN=
 TWILIO_ACCOUNT_SID=